CameronJRAllan/eTree-Browser/README.md

 Final year project supervised by Sean Bechhofer, as part of COMP34100, and centered on meta-data for live music.

 ## Getting Started
-I recommend using pip to automatically install any dependencies required by the application.
+I recommend using pip to install any dependencies required by the application.

 ### Prerequisites
 [Python 3](https://www.python.org/download/releases/3.0/)

 ### Python package dependencies:
-PyQt5
+pyqt5
 geopy
 SPARQLWrapper
 pyaudio